 VACCITECH ONCOLOGY LIMITED

 Vaccitech Oncology Limited (VOLT) is an oncology focused strategic collaboration between Ludwig Cancer Research and Vaccitech, a clinical stage T cell immunotherapy company.
 VOLT has licensed Vaccitech’s proprietary CD8+ T cell induction platform and research from the Ludwig Oxford Branch, validating this platform with MAGE and NY-ESO-1 cancer antigens.
-VOLT has entered into a clinical partnership with Cancer Research UK to develop VOLT’s VTP-600 immunotherapy as a treatment option for patients with non-small cell lung cancer.
+VOLT has entered into a clinical partnership with Cancer Research UK to evaluate VOLT’s VTP-600 immunotherapy as a therapeutic option for patients with non-small cell lung cancer.

-LIFE SCIENCE PHARMACEUTICALS
+LIFE SCIENCES PHARMACEUTICALS

-LICR started its first company, Piramed Ltd, to develop new cancer therapies based on selective small-molecule inhibitors of phosphatidyl-inositol 3-kinase (PI3K) signal transduction.
+The Ludwig Institute started its first company, Piramed Ltd, to develop new cancer therapies based on selective small-molecule inhibitors of phosphatidyl-inositol 3-kinase (PI3K) signal transduction.
 These inhibitors resulted from research conducted at the former Ludwig Institute Branch in London, with collaborators at Cancer Research UK and the Institute of Cancer Research.
 In 2008, Piramed was acquired for by the pharmaceutical company Roche.